brycemey/GitLab2/answers.md

 git checkout test
 git merge top_N
 ```
+I guess that the top_N would be the python code existing and overwrite test

 6. What do you think would happen if you ran the following commands?